DevDaring/Fact_Checker/Project_Plan.md

 Here is the idea-
 Name- Fact Checker
-Tagline - Let's Make Difference Between Fact and Illusion User will login to application with mail id and password.
+Tagline - Let's Make Difference Between Fact and Fiction User will login to application with mail id and password.
 In a dropdown, user will select 'User'.
 User can upload Video, Audio or image.
 From video the application will take audio and send it to google speech to text